romiojoseph/journal/README.md

     npm run start
     ```

+    I configured the startup to use port 2468 with: `"start": "next start -p 2468"`

-5.  **Open the App**: Open your web browser and go to **http://localhost:3000**.
+5.  **Open the App**: Open your web browser and go to **http://localhost:2468**.
 You should be greeted by the welcome message on your first visit.

 ## How It Works: Key Concepts